Flag of the European Union EU Clinical Trials Register Help

 Timeframe for reporting adverse events

-Mothers: Up to approximately 73.3 weeks Infants: Up to approximately 62.7 weeks
+Mothers and Infants: Up to approximately 73.3 weeks

 Adverse event reporting additional description

 SAFM included all mothers who met the eligibility criteria and received any post-partum dose of ocrelizumab.
-SAFI included all infants of women in FASM population.
-Data up to primary cut-off date is reported here.
-Final data will be reported 1 year after study completion date.
+SAFI included all the infants of women in the FASM population.

 Assessment type